cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* object

-A disabled rule will not be executed.
+Disable this specific rule.
+It will no longer be evaluated by this load balancer.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#disabled LoadBalancer#disabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#disabled LoadBalancer#disabled}

 ---